-- The plan must not unnecessarily hinder the rights of Caucasian employees;
+- Not unnecessarily hinder the rights of Caucasian employees;

-- The plan must be necessary and of limited duration;
+- Must be necessary and of limited duration;

-- The plan must not constitute a complete bar to Caucasian applicants and employees;
+- Not constitute a complete bar to Caucasian applicants and employees;

-- The plan must be the least invasive means of correcting race discrimination and must be narrowly drawn to meet specific objectives; and
+- The least invasive means of correcting race discrimination and must be narrowly drawn to meet specific objectives; and

 - Race cannot be the sole consideration for hiring or employment decisions